CausticLasagne/unity-visualeffectgraph-builtin/README.md

 # Not maintained:
 This fork is not currently maintained and may have bugs.
-Feel free to fork, however no pull request or bug report will be answered.
+Feel free to fork, however pull request or bug reports will not be answered.

 Currently 04/07/2024 this project does not compile and has active errors.
 We will get around to fixing them shortly.

 # What's this?